jeffrockson/mediawiki-scribunto-emulator/README.md

-MediaWiki Runner for local module development in VSCode
+# MediaWiki Runner for local module development in VSCode

 Clone this package into your local installation of MediaWiki w/ Scribunto, and you can debug your lua modules locally, using the same exact code as in your deployed modules, like "Module:" namespace.
 The main file (mw_runner.lua) looks for this namespace and replaces it with your paths as set in your launch environment variables.

-This performs no remote/server requests; all content must be on your local filesystem.
+This performs NO remote/server requests; all content must be on your local filesystem.
+It currently does not make any API calls to your local MediaWiki database either, although I'd like to in the future so this can support expanding templates.

-At this time, your MW/php server does not need to be running for this to work, but if it is, and you save your module files, and refresh your browser, changes should be reflected immediately, because they are accessing the same files.
+To access any files through the mw library (not an API call), the Mediawiki server much be running.
+If no content files are required, editing can happen offline.
+When you save your module files, and refresh your browser, changes should be reflected immediately, because your code editor and the MediaWiki server are accessing the same files.

+Examples of things this can do:
+* load any data files (.csv, .json, or a lua module) from the database through mw.title.new, like Module:MyModule/Data.csv
+* import other modules via the same code as on your production server, require("Module:MyModule")
+* return html with the mw.html library
+* step through Lua code and examine variables for debugging

 ## 21 Oct 2025